Free verse: Antecedents

 As the French-language term vers libre suggests, this technique of using more irregular cadences is often said to have its origin in the practices of 19th-century French poets such as Gustave Kahn and Jules Laforgue, in his Derniers vers of 1890.
 Taupin, the US-based French poet and critic, concluded that free verse and vers libre are not synonymous, since "the French language tends to give equal weight to each spoken syllable, whereas English syllables vary in quantity according to whether stressed or unstressed."

-The sort of cadencing that we now recognize in free verse can be traced back at least as far as the Biblical Hebrew psalmist poetry of the Bible.
-By referring to the Psalms, it is possible to argue that free verse in English first appeared in the 1380s in the John Wycliffe translation of the Psalms and was repeated in different form in most biblical translations ever since.

 Walt Whitman, who based his long lines in his poetry collection Leaves of Grass on the phrasing of the King James Bible, influenced later American free verse composers, notably Allen Ginsberg.
-One form of free verse was employed by Christopher Smart in his long poem Jubilate Agno (Latin: Rejoice in the Lamb), written some time between 1759 and 1763 but not published until 1939.
+One form of free verse was employed by Christopher Smart in his long poem Jubilate Agno (Latin: Rejoice in the Lamb), "written during confinement in various asylums between 1758/1763 but not published until 1939."

-Many poets of the Victorian era experimented with free verse.
-Christina Rossetti, Coventry Patmore, and T. E. Brown all wrote examples of rhymed but unmetered verse, poems such as W. E. Henley's "Discharged" (from his In Hospital sequence).
+Some poets of the Victorian era experimented with free verse.
+Christina Rossetti wrote examples of rhymed but unmetered verse, and poems such as W. E. Henley's "Discharged" (from his In Hospital sequence) could be considered free verse.

 Free verse in English was persuasively advocated by critic T. E. Hulme in his A Lecture on Modern Poetry (1908).
-Later in the preface to Some Imagist Poets 1916, he comments, "Only the name is new, you will find something much like vers libre in Dryden's Threnodia Augustalis; a great deal of Milton's Samson Agonistes, and the oldest in Chaucer's House of Fame."
+Later in the preface to Some Imagist Poets 1916, he commented, "Only the name is new, you will find something much like vers libre in Dryden's Threnodia Augustalis; a great deal of Milton's Samson Agonistes, and the oldest in Chaucer's House of Fame."

-In France, a few pieces in Arthur Rimbaud's prose poem collection Illuminations were arranged in manuscript in lines, rather than prose, and in the Netherlands, tachtiger (i.e., a member of the 1880s generation of innovative poets) Frederik van Eeden employed the form at least once in his poem "Waterlelie" ("Water Lily").
+In France, a few pieces in Arthur Rimbaud's prose poem collection Illuminations contains free verse, and in the Netherlands, tachtiger (i.e. a member of the 1880s generation of innovative poets) Frederik van Eeden employed the form at least once in his poem "Waterlelie" ("Water Lily").

-Goethe in some early poems, such as "Prometheus" and also Hölderlin used free verse occasionally, due in part to a misinterpretation of the meter used in Pindar's poetry.
-Hölderlin also continued to write unmetered poems after discovering this error.

-The German poet Heinrich Heine made an important contribution to the development of free verse with 22 poems, written in two-poem cycles, called Die Nordsee (The North Sea) (written 1825–1826).
-These were first published in Buch der Lieder (Book of Songs) in 1827.
+The German poet Heinrich Heine made an important contribution to the development of free verse with 22 poems, written in two-poem cycles between 1825 and 1826, called Die Nordsee (The North Sea); These were first published in Buch der Lieder (Book of Songs) in 1827.